 Short-term data is much better than long-term data.
 The most reliable information comes from the Society of Interventional Radiology on over 1,200 patients.
 Three years after UAE the following results were reported:

 - Ninety five percent with improvement in symptoms and quality of life;

 - Twenty nine percent with no bleeding reported after the procedure; and

 - Surgery was required for 14.4 percent of patients after UAE, either with hysterectomy, removal of the fibroids, or repeated UAE.

-In this non-surgical procedure, MRI – Magnetic Resonance Imaging – is used to identify fibroids in the uterus, and then ultrasound waves are focused on the fibroid to destroy it.
-This procedure cannot be used for patients who want to become pregnant, or for adenomyosis.
-It is not effective for larger fibroids, for more than five fibroids in the uterus, or for fibroids that have decreased blood supply.
-Although some reports are encouraging for this procedure, it takes multiple treatment visits, is expensive, and cannot be used if other organs such as the bowel are in front of the fibroids, since damage can result.
+In this non-surgical procedure, MRI – Magnetic Resonance Imaging – is used to identify fibroids in the uterus, and then ultrasound waves are focused on the tumor to destroy it.
+This procedure cannot be used on patients who want to become pregnant, or for adenomyosis.
+It is not effective for larger growths, for more than five fibroids in the uterus, or for fibroids that have decreased blood supply.
+Although some reports are encouraging for this procedure, it takes multiple treatment visits, is expensive, and cannot be used if other organs such as the bowel are in front of the growths, since damage can result.